 1. PCOS Is More Common Than You Think

 Sometimes it may feel like you’re fighting a solo battle with PCOS, but trust us, you’re not alone.
-While statistics will tell you that 5-7% of reproductive-age women suffer from PCOS, most women only seek medical treatment upon anovulation (or lack of ovulation).
+While statistics will tell you that 5-7% of reproductive-age women suffer from PCOS, fact is that most women only seek medical treatment upon anovulation (or lack of ovulation).
 This skews the numbers a bit.
 In fact, new research shows that many women with normal menses could also have PCOS.
 Scientists recently became convinced that there is a mild form of PCOS that includes women who have excess male-sex hormones and polycystic ovaries but whose ovulatory function is maintained.
-So you see; PCOS is way more common than you think, and can sometimes go undiagnosed for long too.
+The truth about PCOS is that it is way more common than you think, and can sometimes go undiagnosed for long too.

 2. PCOS Is Treatable

 Sadly, there’s no known cure for PCOS for the time being.
 But don’t be alarmed — while PCOS is not ‘curable’, it’s definitely ‘treatable’.
 Everything your doctor tells you is ways and means to manage PCOS symptoms.
 Usually, the treatment for PCOS is done through a combination of diet, lifestyle changes, exercise, medication, and supplements that work in synergy to normalize hormones, insulin levels and periods.